spiral/docs/docs/en/queue/jobs.md

 ```

 > **Note**
-> You can define handlers as singletons for better performance.
+> Define handlers as singletons for better performance.

 ## Dispatch Job